 Click here for a PDF of the guide.

 There is also a self guided, online training for Bringing Mental Health to Schools: A Curriculum Resource for Grades 7 – 12 based on the Guide.

-A free, online modular resource to help teacher candidates and current teachers to develop and expand their mental health literacy.
+Teach Mental Health is a free, online modular resource to help teacher candidates and current teachers to develop and expand their mental health literacy.
 Seven fully online modules provide a self-guided course (start and stop anytime) with many resources to support educators in school contexts.

-Includes curriculum resources and lesson plans focused on drug literacy with the goal of encouraging students to both express and think critically about their current drug- and gambling-related beliefs, attitudes and behaviours.
+Helping Schools includes curriculum resources and lesson plans focused on drug literacy with the goal of encouraging students to both express and think critically about their current drug- and gambling-related beliefs, attitudes and behaviours.